Atmosphere/wasync/README.md

 ## wAsync: A WebSockets/HTTP Client Library for Asynchronous Communication

-wAsync is a Java based library allowing asynchronous communication with any WebServer supporting the WebSocket or Http Protocol.
+wAsync is a Java based library allowing asynchronous communication with any WebServer supporting the WebSocket or Http Protocol. wAsync can be used with Node.js, Android, Atmosphere or any WebSocket Framework.
 You can browse the [javadoc](http://atmosphere.github.com/wasync/apidocs/) As simple as

 ```java